 Follow our advice in this post to drive traffic to your Medium blog.
 To maximize the returns, make sure to monetize your traffic.
 For example, you can join affiliate marketing with the Travelpayouts partnership platform, place affiliate links on your blog and earn a commission on each sale made through your link.

-The Travelpayouts platform was created to allow travel content creators with projects of varying types and sizes to have the opportunity to monetize their content, including Medium blogs.
+The Travelpayouts platform was created to allow travel content creators with projects of varying types and sizes to have the opportunity to monetize their content, including Medium blogs, via travel affiliate programs.
 To do this, Travelpayouts connect bloggers and content creators with over 100 well-known travel brands that you can advertise without risking your reputation, such as Booking, TripAdvisor, Kiwi.com, and more.
 This is important since your audience knows and trusts these brands.

 Join the Travelpayouts Partnership Platform

 Access exclusive tools and the best travel affiliate programs, including flights, hotels, car rental, insurance, tours and activities, all in one place.Join Today

 Medium is a publishing platform, or blog host, that combines its own journalism with work by independent authors, who can earn money through a partnership program.
 Anyone can post to Medium, and just one piece is enough to become a partner.
 The principle is easy – the more people read you, the more you earn.

 So, whether you’re only considering posting your articles to this platform or are already a contributor and could use a few tips, this guide will help you promote your pieces and get followers on Medium.